KennyLoRI/pubMedNLP/DOCUMENTATION.md

 ## Experimental setup and results

 ### Data
-The data for this study was sourced from the PubMed database, a comprehensive repository of biomedical publications.
+The data for this study was sourced from the PubMed database, a comprehensive repository of publications in biomedical research.
 The inclusion criteria for articles encompassed those that explicitly addressed or discussed topics related to intelligence between 2013/01/01 and 2023/11/01.
 ![Figure 2](project_docs/abstract_frequency_figures.png)
 The retrieved data set consisted of 193.827 retrieved documents of which 6.36 contained no abstracts.
 In addition to the abstracts, we extracted various possibly relevant metadata which included the title of the document, the name of its authors, their affiliations, high and low-level topic descriptors, the journal in which it was published as well as the year and month of its publication.
 On average the data obtained consisted of 6.3 sentences and 183 tokens per abstract.
 Overall, large abstracts were the exception, as can be seen in Figure 2.
 Only 0.3% of the abstracts exhibited a token length larger than 512, the maximum input length in the applied embedding model.
 Chunking each abstract into 2.7 paragraphs further increased the dataset's granularity.
 This makes the average paragraph contain approximately 2.33 sentences, thus resulting in a well-balanced context scope.